amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 ## 7. Security and Compliance
 Implement data security measures: Ensure that thumbprint data and attendance records are stored securely to protect student privacy.
 ## 8. Testing and Training
+Test the system: Conduct thorough testing to ensure the accuracy and reliability of the thumbprint-based attendance system.
 Provide training: Train students, instructors, and administrative staff on how to use the system effectively.
 ## 9. Deployment
 ## 10. Feedback and Iteration